atilimcetin/guided-filter/README.md

 # Guided filter for OpenCV

 Guided filter is an edge-preserving smoothing filter like the bilateral filter.
-Moreover, it's straightforward to implement and has O(n) complexity independent of the kernel size.
+It is straightforward to implement and has O(n) complexity independent of the kernel size.

 ## Examples